lexbor/docs/source/examples/html/parse_chunk.md

-The example provided in [lexbor/html/parse_chunk.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/parse_chunk.c) is a straightforward illustration of how to parse HTML data incrementally with the Lexbor library.
+The example provided in [lexbor/html/parse_chunk.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/parse_chunk.c) is a straightforward illustration of how to parse HTML data incrementally with the `lexbor` library.
 By breaking the input into manageable chunks, the parser can efficiently handle larger HTML documents and offers developers flexibility when processing dynamic or streamed data.
 This method is particularly useful in web environments where HTML content may not always be available as a single,